 The name courgette is from the French courge, "gourd, marrow", and is commonly used in France, Belgium and other Francophone areas, and in the United Kingdom, Ireland, New Zealand, the Netherlands and South Africa.
 In the United Kingdom, Ireland and New Zealand, a fully-grown, matured courgette is referred to as a marrow.In South Africa, the fruit is typically harvested as a baby vegetable, approximately finger size, and is referred to as “baby marrows”.

-According to nutrition-and-you.com, zucchini has a number of health benefits: Because of their high water content, they are low in calories and without saturated fats or cholesterol, high in Folates, it is a good source for potassium, as well as having other minerals such as iron, manganese, phosphorus, and zinc.
-It is often advised by dieticians in weight reduction and cholesterol control programs.
+According to healthline.com, there are a number of benefits from zucchini.
+Because of their high water content, they are low in calories and without saturated fats or cholesterol, high in Folates, are a good source for potassium, as well as having other minerals such as iron, manganese, phosphorus, and zinc.
+They is often advised by dieticians in weight reduction and cholesterol control programs.

 Zucchini or courgette is such a versatile vegetable.
-Actually, it is a fruit, like the tomato, but of course not as sweet and soft which is why it is made into savoury dishes, like the zucchini soup.
+Actually, it is a fruit, like the tomato, but of course not as sweet and soft which is why it is made into savoury dishes, like my chilli zucchini soup.

 The culinary use of the zucchini is as varied as the many regions of the world.
 The flower and the fruit are both edible, as is the peel of the young zucchini.

 A main ingredient in the French ratatouille, or stuffed with meat, tomatoes or peppers; in salads, raw or lightly cooked in Thai or Vietnamese recipes; in Egypt, cooked with tomato sauce, garlic and onions; fried and served with a yogurt dip in Bulgaria or sliced and baked with eggs, yogurt, flour and dill.